Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Some mixes have added probiotics to chick grit (i.e.: Manna Pro Chick Grit with Probiotics) or in treats.
 This will ensure they ingest the bacteria while eating the treats.

-Whatever method you use, please use clean equipment.
+Whatever method you use, please consider using clean equipment.
 Be sure to change the probiotic water or feed every day to prevent spoilage.

-Tip: If you mix probiotic in water, set the waterer inside your coop for only a few hours and then refresh it to avoid unwanted fermentation.
+Tip: If you mix probiotics in water, set the waterer inside your coop for only a few hours and then refresh it to avoid unwanted fermentation.

 Probiotics for Chicks vs Adults